Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 # Proposal: "REGEN 2.0: Adaptive Capital "

 ## Background
-To briefly preface this proposal submission with some context, the team at LunarPunk_Labs have been preoccupied with the realisation of the semantic web.
-We have previously won the digital identity track at the worlds largest hackathon and specialise in systematic frameworks.
+To briefly preface this proposal submission with some context, the team at LunarPunk_Labs have been focused on the realisation of the semantic web for the past 4 years.
+As a distributed team have previously won the digital identity track at the worlds largest ai & blockchain hackathon and specialise in systematic frameworks.

 ## Description of Tokenomic Mechanism
 Adaptive Capital is a proposition for valuing living ecosystems through multi-perspective architecture and the free energy principal; a means of integrating quantitive measures with qualitative values.
-For such a project to find traction we first need consider the existential domains of markets, science and technology - while holding in mind the guiding principals
+For such a project to find traction we first need consider the existential domains of markets, science and technology - while holding in mind the essential values of people, planet and protocols.

 **Market Assumptions**
-It's our belief that markets are seeking to divest themselves from degenerate commodities to more regenerative investment vehicles; they are however constrained by a lack appropriate pathways.
+The notion that markets are seeking pathways for divestment from degenerate commodities to more regenerative investment vehicles is getting wider traction.
+However the divesment is constrained by a lack of said pathways.
 We confidently assert this as it's known that there are $5T of "stranded assets" trading on Wall St. books, which in our opinion represents a transformation opportunity thats global in scale - provided we can address their pain points with integrity. [[Economics]]

 **Scientific Assumptions**
 When it comes to addressing the markets with integrity, we need to incorporate truth claims.
 There are two primordial forms of scientific reasoning; rational proof (deductive knowledge/Baconian method) and empiric verification (inductive wisdom/Goethian method).
 Regenerative science should in principal integrate both approaches to making Truth claims through abductive reasoning based on known priors (Bayesian inference).
 Such truth claims are essentially perspectives, which brings up questions of frame and representation.
 [Ontological design](https://medium.datadriveninvestor.com/the-manifesto-of-ontological-design-7fdb19169107?gi=8c7bbd1fb970).

 **Technological Assumptions**
 From a practical standpoint, the story of computers starts with Claude Shannons binary information theory of 1's and 0's, but beyond this there are new innovations which abstract the domain of information to a triple of "agents, languages and perspectives" where agents - speaking languages -  express their preference and perspectives.
-As technical architecture, this foundation allows us to encode other frameworks.

-### Design
-The technology proposition is motivated
+As technical architecture, this foundation allows us to encode other frameworks and in particular we believe that the language of "general systematics" is a transparent epistemology for modelling the world functionally.
+Applied at the interface level these frames can be used to generate a consistent set of active inference models that enable the encoding of practice based methodologies, eco-credits, accounting methodologies, evaluation criteria, sensor networks APIs and beyond.
+This architecture is particularly elegant because it enables semantic translation and ad hoc composibility.